ZhiyangQi/ZhiyangQi.github.io/_pages/about.md

 This is <span class="myname">Zhiyang Qi (斉 志揚)</span>.
 I am currently a postdoctoral researcher at the <a href="https://www.torilab.net/">Toriumi Lab</a>, The University of Tokyo, focusing on information well-being.
 I received my Ph.D. in Informatics from The University of Electro-Communications under the supervision of <a href='https://www.inaba.aix.uec.ac.jp/'>Michimasa Inaba</a>.

-My research focuses on dialogue systems and psychological counseling AI.
+My research also focuses on dialogue systems and psychological counseling AI.
 I would be happy to collaborate and discuss related topics!

 # 🔥 News